Last Updated on March 2, 2021 by Shaun Snapp

 SAP exaggerated its customer uptake, particularly up to 2015, as we covered in Why Did SAP Stop Reporting HANA Numbers After 2015?

-Most HANA implementations have indeed been for BW, and that has continued up until the present day (2019).
+Most HANA implementations have indeed been for BW, which has continued until the present day (2019).

 The Sybase acquisition is a failure.
-Sybase databases are in a severe decline since being purchased as we covered in How Accurate Was SAP on the Sybase Acquisition?
+As we covered in How Accurate Was SAP on the Sybase Acquisition?

 Transaction Processing is 2x Competing DBs — Out of the Box?